mrmacright/Metal-HUD-Mobile-Config/README.md

 ## Requirements

 ### You need a Mac
-✅ Requires macOS 15.2 or later (Only tested on Apple silicon Macs)
+✅ Requires macOS 15.3 or later (Only tested on Apple silicon Macs)

 ✅ Requires Xcode app

 ❌ Windows is not supported, do not make requests for it! macOS exclusive tools like xcrun devicectl are required that are not available on Windows

 ### Supported devices for Metal HUD
-✅ iOS 16 or later / iPadOS 16 or later.
-Yes it works with iOS 18+ / iPadOS 18+
+✅ iOS 16 or later / iPadOS 16 or later

 ✅ Apple TV HD (2015) and newer.
 The setup process is more involved; please refer to the # Apple TV section below.